-Capital in Germany
+Capital in Germany: stakeholder capitalism?

-- Same general pattern as in Britain and France - Except that NFA smaller in Germany in 1870-1910 (no colonial empire, late industrialization) - Except that the level of β_n is lower in Germany during 1950-2010 period: lower real estate prices, lower stock market prices (stakeholder capitalism?) - Except that NFA has been rising a lot in 1990s-2000s
+- Same general pattern as in Britain and France - Except that NFA smaller in Germany in 1870-1910 (no colonial empire, late industrialization) - Except that the level of βn is lower in Germany during 1950-2010 period: lower real estate prices (rent control, other regulations, geography?), lower stock market prices (stakeholder capitalism? more on this later) - Except that NFA has been rising a lot in 1990s-2000s